Get a quote in less than 2 mins

 You don’t have to pay the Medicare Levy if you earn less than $23,365 (or $38,365 for seniors and pensioners).

 If you’re eligible to be charged the MLS, you’ll need to pay it in addition to the Medicare Levy.
-This means that without private health cover, you could be paying an extra 3.5% of your income in tax every year.
+This means that without private health cover, you could be paying as much as 3.5% of your income in tax every year for the combined Medicare Levy and Medicare Levy Surcharge.

 What is the minimum level of health insurance required to avoid the MLS?